dougy147/pdftoref/README.md

 # pdftoref

-`pdftoref` extracts DOIs from .pdf files, outputs references (BibTex and APA formats).
+`pdftoref` extracts DOIs from .pdf files, and outputs references (BibTex and APA formats).
 With the "-g" option, it saves references and organizes/classes your articles in `$HOME/articles`.

 # What it does